framely/community/docs/articles/reservation/reservation-api.md

 - **Return**

-  If successful, this method returns a list of Location objects in the response body.
+  If successful, this method returns a list of locations in the response body.

   | Type | Description |
   |:-----|:------------|